woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 I'm York.
 ( My English name is York. )

-I graduated from South-Central Minzu University with a 【 Bachelor's degree 】 in 【 Communication Engineering 】 in 2013 in WuHan Province.
+I graduated from South-Central Minzu 【 University 】 with a 【 Bachelor's degree 】 in 【 Communication Engineering 】 in 2013 in WuHan Province.

-After graduation, I have done many different types of jobs, such as: 【 technical support 】, 【 operation 】, UI design, and front-end engineer.
+After graduation, I have done many different 【 types 】 of jobs, such as: 【 technical support 】, 【 operation 】, UI design, and front-end engineer.

 【 By now 】, I have 7 years of experience in 【 software development 】 and 1 year of experience in UI 【 design 】.

-I 【 am familiar with 】 the JavaScript and Java 【 programming languages 】, such as TypeScript, Node, Spring Boot, and Spring Cloud.
+// I 【 am familiar with 】 the JavaScript and Java 【 programming languages 】, such as TypeScript, Node, Spring Boot, and Spring Cloud.

-I use Vue and React 【 tech stacks 】 to develop 【 projects 】, I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on.
+I use Vue and React 【 tech stacks 】 to develop 【 projects 】, and I also 【 implemented 】 a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.

-and I also implemented a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.
+// I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on.

 (1)
-In the first company, I was 【 primarily 】 responsible for implementing the two map-related 【 applications 】.
+In the first company, I was 【 primarily 】 responsible for 【 implementing 】 the two map-related 【 applications 】.

 The main function of the first application is to draw layers on Amap or Baidu Map, and then 【 simulate 】 real 【 physical structures 】 such as walls and 【 corridors 】 using different shapes.